Theater in the United States: Post World War II theater

 After World War II, American theater came into its own.
 Several American playwrights, such as Arthur Miller and Tennessee Williams, became world-renowned.

 In the 1950s and 1960s, experimentation in the Arts spread into theater as well, with plays such as Hair including nudity and drug culture references.
 Musicals remained popular as well, and musicals such as West Side Story and A Chorus Line broke previous records.
-At the same time, shows like Stephen Sondheim's Company began to deconstruct the musical form as it has been practiced through the mid-century, moving away from traditional plot and realistic external settings to explore the central character's inner state; his Follies relied on pastiches of the Ziegfeld Follies-styled revue; his Pacific Overtures used Japanese kabuki theatrical practices; and Merrily We Roll Along told its story backwards.
+At the same time, shows like Stephen Sondheim's Company began to deconstruct the musical form as it had been practiced through the mid-century, moving away from traditional plot and realistic external settings to explore the central character's inner state; his Follies relied on pastiches of the Ziegfeld Follies-styled revue; his Pacific Overtures used Japanese kabuki theatrical practices; and Merrily We Roll Along told its story backwards.
 Similarly, Bob Fosse's production of Chicago returned the musical to its vaudeville origins.